Smitlea/Java_LLM_lesson--1/README.md

   -H "Content-Type: application/json" \
   -H "Authorization: Bearer $OPENAI_API_KEY" \
   -d '{
-     "model": "gpt-4o-mini",
+     "model": "gpt-3.5-turbo",
      "messages": [{"role": "user", "content": "Say this is a test!"}], "temperature": 0.7
    }'
 ```
-his request queries the gpt-4o-mini model (which under the hood points to a gpt-4o-mini model variant) to complete the text starting with a prompt of "Say this is a test".
+his request queries the gpt-3.5-turbo model to complete the text starting with a prompt of "Say this is a test".
 You should get a response back that resembles the following:
 ```
 {
     "id": "chatcmpl-abc123",
     "object": "chat.completion",
     "created": 1677858242,
-    "model": "gpt-4o-mini",
+    "model": "gpt-3.5-turbo",
     "usage": {
         "prompt_tokens": 13,
         "completion_tokens": 7,